SecretFoundation/SecretWebsite/content/committees/index.md

 ##### Purpose

-To steward the network down the path of decentralization with a focus on network efficency, transparency, and community empowerment.
+To facilitate opportunities for collaboration between the community and Puzzle.

 ##### Goals

-- Evaluate, discuss, and balance decentralization in the Secret Network.
+- Collect feedback and feature requests for Puzzle.
+- Determine the biggest pain points users are having with Puzzle.
+- Impliment features that empower users, committees, and other ecoystem particpants.

 ##### Responsibilities

-Discuss, research, and ultimately impliment inititives that empower users and help keep the network Decentralized.
+Making sure Puzzle develpment continues to fullfil community needs.

 </template>